Now is the time to make decisions for fungicide management of gray leaf spot

 Previous crop.
 Because gray leaf spot survives in corn residue, the risk of disease increases when corn is planted back into a field that was in corn the previous year.

 Weather.
 Rainy and/or humid weather generally is most favorable to gray leaf spot.
 In growing seasons when these conditions prevail, the risk for disease development increases.

 Field history.
 Some field locations may have a history of high foliar disease severity.
 Fields in river bottoms or low areas or surrounded by trees may be more prone to having gray leaf spot.

-Begin scouting for gray leaf spot in corn about two weeks before expected tassel emergence.
+Scout for gray leaf spot in corn just before tassel emergence.
 Gray leaf spot is characterized by rectangular lesions that are 1-2” in length and cover the entire area between the leaf veins.
 Early lesions are small, necrotic spots with yellow halos that gradually expand to full-sized lesions.
 Lesions are usually tan in color but may turn gray during foggy or rainy conditions.
 The key diagnostic feature is that the lesions are usually very rectangular in shape.

 Figure 1.
 Early development of gray leaf spot lesions showing a distinct yellow halo.
-Photo courtesy of Doug Jardine, K-State Research and Extension.
+Photos courtesy of Doug Jardine, K-State Research and Extension.

 Current disease management guidelines suggest the following criteria for considering an application of foliar fungicide:

 For susceptible hybrids (those with the lowest rating within a company’s line-up): If disease symptoms are present on the third leaf below the ear or higher on 50 percent of the plants examined.